cobwebos/docs/articles/sql-data-warehouse/sql-data-warehouse-get-started-load-with-polybase.md

 -- B: Create a database scoped credential
--- Provide your Azure storage account key.
-The identity is associated with the credential. -- It is not used for authentication to Azure storage.
+-- IDENTITY: Provide any string, it is not used for authentication to Azure storage.
+-- SECRET: Provide your Azure storage account key.

 CREATE DATABASE SCOPED CREDENTIAL AzureStorageCredential WITH
     IDENTITY = 'user',
     SECRET = '<azure_storage_account_key>'
 ;

 -- C: Create an external data source
--- Specify the blob service endpoint and the name of the database-scoped credential.
+-- LOCATION: Provide Azure storage account name and blob container name.
+-- CREDENTIAL: Provide the credential created in the previous step.

 CREATE EXTERNAL DATA SOURCE AzureStorage
 WITH (
-    TYPE = Hadoop,
+    TYPE = HADOOP,
-    LOCATION = 'wasbs://datacontainer@pbdemostorage.blob.core.windows.net',
+    LOCATION = 'wasbs://<blob_container_name>@<azure_storage_account_name>.blob.core.chinacloudapp.cn',
     CREDENTIAL = AzureStorageCredential
 );

 -- D: Create an external file format
+-- FORMAT_TYPE: Type of file format in Azure storage (supported: DELIMITEDTEXT, RCFILE, ORC, PARQUET).
+-- FORMAT_OPTIONS: Specify field terminator, string delimiter, date format etc. for delimited text files.
--- Specify the way the sample data is formatted in the Azure storage blobs.
+-- Specify DATA_COMPRESSION method if data is compressed.

 CREATE EXTERNAL FILE FORMAT TextFile
 WITH (
     FORMAT_TYPE = DelimitedText,
     FORMAT_OPTIONS (FIELD_TERMINATOR = ',')
 );

 -- E: Create the external table
--- Specify the fields and data types for the table.
-This needs to match the data -- in the sample file.
-Also specify the path to the data from the root directory -- of the data source.
+-- Specify column names and data types.
+This needs to match the data in the sample file.
+-- LOCATION: Specify path to file or directory that contains the data (relative to the blob container).
+-- To point to all files under the blob container, use LOCATION='.'

 CREATE EXTERNAL TABLE dbo.DimDate2External (
     DateId INT NOT NULL,
     CalendarQuarter TINYINT NOT NULL,
     FiscalQuarter TINYINT NOT NULL
 )
 WITH (
-    LOCATION='datedimension/',
+    LOCATION='/datedimension/',
     DATA_SOURCE=AzureStorage,
     FILE_FORMAT=TextFile
 );

--- Run a PolyBase query to verify the external table
+-- Run a query on the external table

 SELECT count(*) FROM dbo.DimDate2External;